xeeija/e2e-playwright-course/Exercise3-Visual-Testing.md

 In this exercise we will enhance the first exercise from the course with visual testing!

 Before we continue, let's enable videos of the tests, so that we can see what's wrong if a test fails.
-Fpr this, update the Playwright config in the `use` block and add the following:
+For this, update the Playwright config in the `use` block and add the following:

 ```ts
 use: {